Ovarian Cancer Emerging Research

 Talk to your doctor about how new research may impact your treatment.
 If you are interested in joining a clinical trial, ask your doctor if that might be an option for you.

-Secondary debulking surgery and intraperitoneal chemotherapy
+Debulking surgery and heated intraperitoneal chemotherapy

 Targeted therapy and ovarian cancer